1939 Dartmouth Indians football team

 The 1939 Dartmouth Indians football team represented Dartmouth College in the 1939 college football season.
 The Indians were led by sixth-year head coach Earl Blaik and played their home games at Memorial Field in Hanover, New Hampshire.
 They finished with a record of 5–3–1 and outscored opponents by a total of 154 to 73.
 After amassing a 5–0–1 record to start the season and shutting out four of those opponents, Dartmouth ascended to 14th in the AP Poll, but lost their last three contests against, No. 4 Cornell, Princeton, and a Stanford team that finished 1–7–1—their only win coming against Dartmouth.
-Indians finish the year unranked.
+Northwestern finish the year unranked in the AP poll and were ranked No. 29 in the final Litkenhous Ratings.